Assassin's Creed Unity: Plot

-While searching the Tuileries Palace for potentially damning letters from Mirabeau to King Louis, Arno encounters Napoleon Bonaparte, who helps him escape.
+While searching the Tuileries Palace for potentially damning letters from Mirabeau to King Louis during an insurrection, Arno encounters Napoleon Bonaparte, who helps him escape.
 Arno realizes that Germain plots to spark a mass revolt against the King, and assassinates the Templars aiding him with Napoleon and Élise's help, rekindling his relationship with the latter in the process.
 With the Revolution in full swing, Arno tracks Germain to Louis' execution, but chooses to protect Élise rather than pursue him. Élise rejects him for this, and Arno is exiled from the Brotherhood for his rash actions.
 Falling into a drunken depression, Arno languishes for months before he is found in Versailles by Élise, who convinces him to return as Paris is tearing itself apart during the Reign of Terror.
 With Élise's help, Arno discredits Maximilien Robespierre, whom Germain had placed in charge of maintaining chaos.
 After Arno and Élise find Robespierre, Élise shoots him in the jaw and makes him write down Germain's location.

 Arno confronts Germain, who is empowered by de Molay's sword—a Sword of Eden—and pursues him to the Templar crypt underneath the Paris Temple, where Élise soon arrives to help.
 After Arno is temporarily incapacitated, Élise tries to take on Germain by herself, but the Sword explodes, killing Élise and mortally wounding Germain.
 Arno kills Germain, who confirms he is the Sage and that he wanted to purge the Templars who had forgotten de Molay's teachings.
-The game ends with Arno explaining how his understanding of the Creed has changed, and promising to watch over Paris and keep Élise's memory alive.
-Years later, Arno recovers Germain's skeleton and places it in the Catacombs of Paris.
-Bishop is relieved, confident that Abstergo will not be able to find it.
+The game ends with Arno explaining how his understanding of the Creed has changed, and promising to watch over Paris and keep Élise's memory alive, having now rejoined the Brotherhood and risen to the rank of Master Assassin.
+Years later, Arno and Napoleon recover Germain's skeleton and they place it in the catacombs.
+Bishop is relieved, confident that Abstergo will not be able to find it, and tells the initiate they will be in touch.